 The aim of Oxford Sixth Form College is to ensure that when the College can meet the needs of a student and thus offer a place, every student with special educational needs or disabilities studying with us is supported holistically during their time here and fully included in College life wherever possible.

-The Special Educational Needs and Disability Coordinator (SENDCo) provides direct support and co-ordinates support for students with a variety of barriers to learning, so that every student has the opportunity to make progress and reach their potential.
+The Special Educational Needs and Disability Coordinator (SENDCo) co-ordinates support for students with a variety of barriers to learning, so that every student has the opportunity to make progress and reach their potential.

 The SENDCo works closely with a student’s Senior Tutor, tutors and the student so that appropriate strategies and adjustments are put into place to support the student’s needs.
 Students who need additional support meet with the SENDCo on a regular basis to review progress: this means the student has an active role in determining the provision needed.